Deejuha/PyPID/README.md

 Hey, this repo was created some years ago before I really become software engineer.
+Purpose of this repo was to help me with some minor tasks in exercises in university.
-As always if you're looking on your code from the past you can say "Yuck! what's a badly written code" But hey - as everyone you have to start somehow :)
+As always if you're looking on your code from the past you can say "Yuck! what's a badly written code".
+But hey - as everyone you have to start somehow :)